em1nx/bloc-heim/README.md

 - Bloc state file — one class with status field, with respect to official [bloc naming convention](https://bloclibrary.dev/#/blocnamingconventions).
 - Bloc events file.

+Command `bloc-heim.addStateProperty`:
+- Adds new property snippet to bloc state class.
+- Works only only for [status-based state classes](https://bloclibrary.dev/#/blocnamingconventions?id=single-class-1).

 Commands and code-actions for all bloc Flutter widgets:
 - BlocProvider: `bloc-heim.wrapWithBlocProvider`
 - MultiBlocProvider: `bloc-heim.wrapWithMultiBlocProvider`